bendlas/davstore/README.md

 This started as a demo app for namespaced xml in clojure, but grew pretty practical.

+Even though the project is full of core.typed annotations, it can't yet claim to be type checked, because I couldn't make it work yet.

 ## Usage

 To quickly start a server from a checkout